LongerWarrior/UEAssetToolkitGenerator/README.md

 # UEAssetToolkitGenerator
 This is a work-in-progress .NET API/GUI to generate [UEAssetToolkit](https://github.com/Buckminsterfullerene02/UEAssetToolkit-Fixes) compatible JSON files.
 You must have .NET 6 installed to use.
 Also known as Cooked Asset Serializer (CAS).

 **WARNING:** This tool combined with UEAssetToolkit is only guaranteed to work for games UE4.25-4.27!
-It is likely you will have to make modifications to either tools to work for earlier versions!
+It is likely you will have to make modifications to either tools to work for other versions!

 ## Usage
 Please follow the [wiki](https://github.com/LongerWarrior/UEAssetToolkitGenerator/wiki) for detailed instructions on how to use this tool.